 Based in Southern England, surrounded by the likes of Swindon, Oxford, Basingstoke and London, Reading is a large town belonging to the county of Berkshire.
-Although Reading has its own distinctive qualities, and a proudly diverse community of over 150,000 who collectively speak in 150 different languages, the town also has a ‘commuter’ population.
-The town is intersected by the A33, which connects to the M4.
-This enables car travel to all the locations already mentioned, and more.
-About half an hour outside the capital by train, it is an important location within the London commuter belt too.
-It is, therefore, a popular destination for corporate travellers, leading to high demand for Reading serviced apartments.
+Although the town centre has its own distinctive qualities, and a proudly diverse Reading population of over 150,000 who collectively speak in 150 different languages, the town also has a ‘commuter’ population.
 International commuting from Reading is also straightforward thanks to the nearby London Heathrow Airport.
+It is, therefore, a popular destination for corporate travellers, leading to high demand for serviced apartments in Reading city centre.

-Doubts over Reading’s capability to support business and corporate travel is immediately erased amongst those who realise the area is home to many global organisations, such as Microsoft, John Lewis, SSE and Oracle.
-The stats do not lie regarding Reading either.
+Doubts over Reading business centre’s capability to support corporate travel is immediately erased amongst those who realise the area is home to many global organisations.
+These include Microsoft, John Lewis, SSE and Oracle.
 The Demos-PwC Good Growth for Cities Index found, after collecting ten years of data, that Reading was the number one location for economic success and well-being in the UK.
-This data reflected Reading’s high performance in aspects such as employment, health, start-up businesses and the environment.
-Furthermore, Reading has also been ranked in the top twenty-five most attractive locations for foreign direct investment across Europe.
-The appeal of the town as a hub for business is evident, and the need for corporate housing in Reading is an unexpected consequence.
+With this in mind, the need for corporate accommodation in Reading is an unexpected consequence.

-Reading’s connections to London are emphasised further by its close vicinity to London Heathrow Airport (LHR), which is around forty-five minutes away from Reading’s town centre by car.
-Heathrow’s Terminal train stations also make it easily accessible from Reading.
+Reading’s connections to London are emphasised further by its close vicinity to London Heathrow Airport.
+The airport is around forty-five minutes away from central Reading by car.

-Alternatively, Farnborough Airport (FAB) is just over twenty miles south of Reading and is purpose-built as a gateway for business aviation to London.
-Gatwick Airport is also a further thirty miles to the southeast of Reading.
-From many of our Reading city apartments, taxi transfers can be arranged for each of these airports.
+Both Farnborough and Blackbushe Airport are around twenty miles south of Reading too.
+Gatwick Airport is also a further thirty miles to the southeast.
+From many of our Reading city centre serviced apartments, taxi transfers can be arranged so guests can have easy access to each of these airports.

 Reading has train links to major cities such as; Birmingham, Bristol, Cardiff, London, Manchester, Oxford, Plymouth, Exeter, Cornwall, Portsmouth, Southampton, Swansea, Winchester and York.

 Visitors to Reading benefit from an excellent bus service.
 The main bus operator serving the town and its surrounding areas is the company, Reading Buses.
-This enables bus travel to the likes of Newbury, Wokingham and Bracknell.
+Through this operator and many more, bus travel is enabled to the likes of Newbury, Wokingham and Bracknell.